 The airstrikes carried out by the Russian-backed Syrian regime have hit markets, schools, hospitals and civilians houses without discrimination in Idlib.
 According to the Syrian Network for Human Rights, the Syrian air forces have dropped at least 6243 explosive barrels in Idlib in 2017, killing 130 civilians, including 55 children and 32 women.
 The consequences of this violence are manifest not only in the death toll but also the waves of forced displacement and large-scale destruction of infrastructure.

 This state of overall insecurity has been aggravated by gun culture, which affects women differently from men.
 It has undermined women’s social, political and economic participation in a society that was already in the grip of sexism, patriarchal domination and rampant gender-based violence.
-It has also cemented an unjust vision of women, who are cast as victims in need of protection rather than effective members of society who are incapable of contributing to the search for solutions.
+It has also cemented an unjust vision of women, who are cast as victims in need of protection rather than effective members of society who are capable of contributing to the search for solutions.

 Women face a higher risk of being persecuted, stigmatized, marginalized or outright rejected by their spouses and families in case of injury or disfigurement.
 Mariam Maamar (37) was injured in the war and had her left leg amputated as a result.
 She says her husband left her due to the disability and married another woman.
 Her children chose to stay by her side and take care of her.
 The father gives them almost no support at all.

 “Assad not only destroyed our houses, but he also ruined our lives and future.
 I am now a burden for my three small kids, the eldest of whom is 15 years old.
 They dropped out of school and found jobs to make ends meet,” she says emotionally.
 “I can see it in their eyes—how worried they are.
 The pressures of life have jaded them.
 I don’t know what to do to lift that burden.
 I am helpless.”